Structural Change, Employment, and Inequality in Europe: an Economic Complexity Approach: Structural change and Economic Complexity

 \subsection{Labour-Weighted Fitness and decomposition}

-The starting point to construct a measure of structural change that captures the reallocation of labour across industries is to manipulate the Fitness equation (the first row of equation \ref{eq:fitness}) in such a way as to weight the sum of the complexities $Q_i$ by their labour share.
-Thus, the Labour-Weighted Fitness can be expressed as:
+The starting point to construct a measure of structural change that captures the reallocation of labour across industries is to manipulate the Fitness equation (the first row of Equation \ref{eq:fitness}) in such a way as to weight the sum of the complexities $Q_i$ by their labour share.
+Thus, for $N$ industries, the Labour-Weighted Fitness can be expressed as:

-Where $\theta_{i,t}$ is the labour share of industry $i$ at time $t$ for any given country.
+Where $\theta_{i,t}$ is the employment share of industry $i$ at time $t$ for any given country.
 The resulting LWF is therefore an index of the Fitness of countries, where more weight is given to industries that are not only complex, but which also absorb a larger employment share, indicating the presence of knowledge-intensive capabilities across a larger portion of the workforce.
 To extract our measure of structural change, we now propose a structural decomposition of LWF inspired by the productivity decompositions adopted in the structuralist literature \citep{McMillan2014, McMillan2017a, Vries2015}, which originates from the original work of \citet{Fabricant1942}.
-We decompose $\Delta LWF_t$ -- the variation of LWF between time $t$ and $t-k$, with $k \leq T$ -- in within and between sector components, as follows:
+We decompose $\Delta LWF_t$ -- the variation of LWF between time $t$ and $t-k$, with $0\leq k \leq T$ -- in within- and between-sector components as follows: